 HOW TO HOST A GROUP ONLINE

-Study Guide: This is a great resource for you and your Community Group to use as you further study what you heard on the weekend.
+Study Guide: This is a great resource for you and your Community Group to use as you further study what you heard during the sermon.

 Daily Steps: This is a devotional guide designed as a companion to our weekly study guide, but it’s focused on an individual's journey, rather than group study and discussion.
 Think of it as an invitation for you to personally encounter Jesus — just you and him — daily.